 My long absence had caused concern at home, as news was announced that a railway worker had lost his life whilst carrying out snow clearance duties.
 The tragic accident occurred at Rowley Regis in the West Midlands and highlights the dangerous conditions the staff on the track were prepared to work under to keep the railway running.

 During this spell of bad weather the maintenance staff at Finsbury Park (London) were in dispute, only working on locomotivess allocated to their depot.
+Initially this stranded many 'foreign' locomotives at Finsbury Park, with insufficient locomotives available to cover the diagrams.
 East Coast Mainline trains were changing locomotives at Peterborough station, using the locomotive depot as the the main refuelling point.
 This brought about a very unusual working into Leicester when Deltic 55011 appeared with a two coach local service from Peterborough.
 55011 coming onto the depot for refuelling.
 I believe that this may have been the only time that a revenue earning Deltic locomotive has been onto Leicester TMD.

 On February 17th a day trip was made from Derby to York, perhaps to witness some of the snowy conditions.
 45037 took us to York, en-route 31407 was noted at Attercliffe with large snowploughs.
 At York there was enough snow on the ground to provide a little atmospher to an otherwise dull day, as shown below.
 At the end of the day 47467 returned us to Sheffield Midland, with 45076 taking us on to Derby.